hubergilt/slurm-igp/README.md

  work is to adapt theirs in order to work properly for IGP's cluster.

 ### Simple job script example
 This basic example allocates and executes eigth tasks with the "-n8" option and shows the name of the host on each task with the hostname command.
-Additionally the -l option is useful to show the label which refers to the remote task id.
+Additionally the "-l" option is useful to show the label which refers to the remote task id.
 ```
 >cat simple-job.sh
 srun -n8 -l hostname